abitj/volunteerocksApp/README.md

 **Release Notes M2(what is currently working):**
         Currently volunteers can sign up using their name, location, and email address.
         A volunteer can also be edited or deleted.
+        Test cases and test scripts are working for Volunteer classes.

+**Release Notes M3(what is currently working):**
+        Currently volunteers can sign up using their name, location, and email address.
+        A volunteer can also be edited or deleted.
+        Test cases and test scripts are working for Volunteer classes.
-        Test cases and test scripts are in progress and will be included in next Milestone.
+        Test cases and test scripts are working for Organization classes.

 **How to run VolunteeRocks App:**